apiel/zicBox/NOTE.md

 - TODO should kick only version be instead bass line version ^^

+- TODO more steps in sample seq and sequencer

 - TODO workspsace folder...

 - TODO getData and data, instead to use enum, use struct array